What is an Arizona Contractor License Bond?

 What Does an Arizona Contractor License Bond Cost?

 Both residential and commercial contractors working in Arizona must post a bond, but the amount of the bond varies.
-An Arizona contractor license bond can range from $2,500 to $100,000 dependent upon projected volume.
-Fortunately, the cost of an Arizona contractor license bond is only a small percentage of the bond requirement, ranging from 1 to 5%.
+An Arizona contractor license bond can range from $2,500 to $100,000, depending on the project volume.
+The cost of an Arizona contractor license bond ranges from 1 to 5%, which is only a small percentage of the bond.

 Renewal Term and Expiration Date for an Arizona Contractor License Bond

-There is no set renewal term or expiration date for an Arizona contractor license bond, as the law states bonds must be continuous.
-However, the surety company providing your bond may periodically send renewal information to ensure your bond stays in force.
+There is no set renewal term or expiration date for an Arizona contractor license bond, because the law states that bonds must be continuous.
+The surety company providing your bond may periodically send renewal information to ensure your bond stays in force.